paulgreg/simple-monitoring/README.md

 # A simple monitoring tool

-That tool is a simple node server which checks status code (200) from some target URLs each X seconds.
+That tool is a simple node server which checks status code (200) and non empty response from some target URLs each X seconds.
 It handles flapping based on number of failures in a row (that means a single failure could be ignored if around 2 success).
-A web UI shows last failures/success and sending email when a host is down is under way.
+A web UI shows each targets status (up, down, instable).
+Sending email when a host is down is under way.

+## Dependencies

+You’ll need node, npm and bower (npm install -g bower).

 ## Install